Praise for the book Global Knowledge. Renaissance for a New Enlightenment (Globalkunnskap, 2016)

 interconnectedness, it is led by the historian of ideas, author, and former editor Dag Herbjørnsrud.

-«Global History of Ideas: A Sea for Fish on Dry Land» is the title of Herbjørnsrud’s text at the blog of the Journal of the History of Ideas (US), published on February 15, 2017.
+«Global History of Ideas: A Sea for Fish on Dry Land» is the title of Herbjørnsrud’s new text at the blog of the Journal of the History of Ideas (US), published on February 15, 2017.

 Intro: «A remarkable example of how ideas migrate across so-called cultural borders and change minds in unknown ways happened in the German city of Bremen on October 8, 1930.
 There, Martin Heidegger gave a speech based upon his masterwork Being and Time (1927).
 Afterwards, he and several of Bremen’s citizens gathered at the home of a wholesaler.
 During the evening, Heidegger suddenly turned to his host and asked, “Mister Kellner, would you please bring me the Parables of Zhuangzi?
 I would like to read some passages from it…»